GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 composer --version
 ```

-We use composer 2.
+The version should be 2.

 ### PNPM

 We use PNPM to manage the packages for the javascript/typescript part of the app.
-Make sure the substitute the correct version number into the command:
+Make sure to substitute the correct version number into the command:

 ```
 curl -fsSL https://get.pnpm.io/install.sh | env PNPM_VERSION=<version> sh -